Use of Mizzou Law Facilities

-As soon as you have a University of Missouri ID, the law school building and library are accessible to you 24 hours a day, seven days a week with the use of your Mizzou ID.
+- Beginning during orientation the law school building and library are accessible to you 24 hours a day, seven days a week with the use of your Mizzou ID.

-This access also entails certain responsibilities.
-Only you may enter, and only you may use your ID for that purpose.
+- This access also entails certain responsibilities.
+You are the only one allowed to use your ID to enter the building.
 Allowing someone to enter after hours without using their own ID, or using your ID instead, could be dangerous to you and your colleagues.
 It also could result in the termination of your privileges to enter after hours and/or further disciplinary action.

 What are the law school’s office hours?

-The main administrative office, Room 203, is open from 8 am to 5 pm, Monday to Friday.
+- Room 203, is open from 8 am to 5 pm, Monday through Friday.

 How do I schedule space in Hulston Hall?

-To reserve a classroom for events sponsored by student organizations, please come to Room 203 in person.
-Our administrative staff will show you the classroom calendar and together you can determine a time and place suitable for your event.
+- To reserve a classroom for events sponsored by student organizations, please come to room 203 or room 227.
+They can help determine a time and place suitable for your event.

 When can I use the tables that I see around the building?

 - The law school has 6′ tables for general use in the building.
 When you or your group uses these tables, they must be returned to the storage area at the end of the hall outside room 6.